 Practicing Lying Down Meditation

 Even though lying down seems pretty straightforward and something we are all familiar with, In order for you to practice lying down meditation appropriately, there are some tips that you need to follow to attain peak experience.

 Assume an appropriate posture that will get you in the mood.
-The commonly referred to “corpse-position” is one such posture.
+The commonly referred to as “corpse-position” is one such posture.
 Basically, you pick a tall and broad surface to accommodate your size and lie on your back with the intention of keeping your spine straight.

 Your legs should be apart (about the same length as your hips), hands away from your body (a foot from hips), and palms facing up.

 Close your eyes and get a good sense of the energy present in your body, stretch your extremities gently outward, starting with the legs, arms and head.
 Scan your body, and consciously release any tension.

 Breathe slowly, consistently, and deeply.
 Imagine each breath nourishing every aspect of your body.
 Using the mudra of your open hands, consciously receive an abundant flow of energy all the way through your body.
 Immerse yourself in this feeling for as long as feels appropriate (15-20 minutes).

 Release this meditation by slowly deepening your breath, flexing your fingers and toes, reaching your arms above your head, stretching your whole body, exhaling, bringing your knees to your chest and rolling over to the side in a fetal position.

 Lying down meditation can also be performed by raising your legs at a 90-degree angle onto a chair or couch.
 This is great for anyone suffering minor back issues by helping increase healthy blood flow and stimulate a natural release of tension.